Installation

 System requirements

 In the following, a distinction is made between the engineering PC and the runtime PC.
 The following definition applies: on the engineering PC, MATLAB® functions are converted to TwinCAT objects by using the Target for MATLAB®.
-Likewise, a TwinCAT solution can, but does not have to, be created on this PC, which uses the created objects.
-The created TwinCAT solution is then loaded from the engineering PC to a runtime PC in the TwinCAT runtime environment for execution of the project.
+Similarly, a TwinCAT solution can be created on this PC, which uses the created objects, but it does not have to be.
+The TwinCAT solution created is then loaded from the engineering PC onto a runtime PC in the TwinCAT runtime environment for project execution.

 On the engineering PC